 Your Biggest Risk

-In Germany, acrobatics is banned, but in Switzerland acrobatics is allowed.
-I think the Swiss perspective is deep and wise, and it forms our foundation to fly safely.
-I find it counter-productive to ban advanced wing control skills “for safety” reasons.
-Basic acrobatics form your foundation of how to better stay in control at the edge of chaos and return to control in turbulence.
-You do not need to do infinity tumbling skills, but to stay in control in turbulence, wingovers, spins, and stall training are essential.
-This is similar to learning basics in martial arts, so you can defend yourself, escape most common attacks.
+Therefore, basic acrobatics should form our foundation of how to better stay in control at the edge of chaos and return back to control.
+Perhaps, you don’t need to do infinity tumblings, but to stay in control in turbulence, wingovers, spins, and stall training are essential.
+Similar to learning basics in martial arts, so you can defend yourself and escape majority of attacks.
 Also, by learning martial arts, you can de-escalate situations and usually avoid getting into brutal fights in the first place.

-I think the biggest risk is wishful thinking and passivity, hoping the inevitable unpredictable situations miraculously never happen to you.
-One bad crash can bury your flying dreams forever.
+I think the biggest risk is status seeking behavior, wishful thinking and passivity, hoping the inevitable unpredictable situations miraculously never happen to you.
+One bad crash can bury your paragliding dreams in seconds.
 With the right experience, you can fly with confidence, knowing you’re prepared for most situations you will encounter in your life, with a little bit of luck, of course.

 Many modern wings buy you comfort and confidence because that’s what most customers want.
-I think manufacturers should produce those wings most effective to survive rather than for comfort.
+I think manufacturers should produce those wings most effective to survive in strong conditions rather than comfort.
+EN certifications are made over water, with unrealistic non-turbulent conditions during recovery.

-I believe confidence must be a by-product of having gone through difficult training and experiences, then knowing you have the ability to deal with the situation.
-Confidence without ability is dangerous.
+I believe confidence must be a by-product of having gone through scary experiences and actually knowing you have the ability to deal with the situation.
+Confidence without actual ability is dangerous.
 DO NOT upgrade your wing or harness until you have fully stalled your wings at least 100 times.
 If you haven’t done that, your confidence is not real.
+Instead of focusing on others, just focus only on what you can control.

 “A warrior’s blade must be sharp, fast, and dangerous if not respected; One’s blade is an extension of one’s soul.
 A dull blade betrays the lazy impotent warrior.
 A sharp blade honors the disciplined effective warrior.
 Who will be better able to cut through adversity?”